Ralph Yarl: What we know about the shooting of Black teen in Kansas City

 Attorneys for Ralph – and jail officials – said that the suspect was actually released after less than two hours.

-This was also contradicted by Ralph’s attorneys who said that the teenager gave an interview from his hospital bed on Friday.

-On Monday morning, before charges were announced, Mr Crump and Mr Merritt – who have previously represented the families of Ahmaud Arbery and George Floyd – condemned the release of the “armed and dangerous suspect”.
+On Monday morning, before charges were announced, Ben Crump and Lee Merritt – the prominent civil rights attorneys now representing the victim and his family – condemned the release of the “armed and dangerous suspect”.

-“There is no excuse for the release of this armed and dangerous suspect after admitting to shooting an unarmed, non-threatening, and defenseless teenager that rang his doorbell,” the attorneys said.

 The motive